csteamengine/heimdall-mk1/README.md

 # Heimdall Mark I
-The goal of this project is to create my own quadcopter using a modified version of the open source MultiWii flight control software.
-As this project is still under development, I haven't taken the time to do a full write up of the parts and processes involved, but once it is complete I will provide those in case someone wanted to recreate and/or improve my project.
+The goal of this project is to create my own quadcopter using a modified version of the open source MultiWii flight control software in junction with the EZ-Wifibroadcast FPV system.
+As this project is still under development, I haven't taken the time to do a full write up of the parts and processes involved, but I will try to keep it as updated as possible during development.

 # Features
 * Long Range radio communication (NRF24L01)